-Baby Dior was delivered by C section shortly before 6am the following morning.
+Baby Dior was delivered by C-section shortly before 6am the following day.

 The hearing was told two doctors in Sligo agreed that the emergency procedure was needed to deliver the baby and then Mrs Kivlehan should be treated in intensive care.

-The civil action last year heard she was transferred to a side room off the maternity ward for a day and a half with no specialist care before being moved to the ICU.
+The civil action last year heard she was transferred to a side room off the maternity ward for a day and a half with no specialist care before being moved to intensive care.